Ali-Mikael/Pen-testing/h2-dora.md

 **Article 27: Requirements for testers for the carrying out of TLPT**
 - Testers shall:
   - Be of the highest suitability and reputability
-  - Posses expertise in threat intelligence, penetration testing and red team testing
+  - Possess expertise in threat intelligence, penetration testing and red team testing
   - Be certified by an accreditation body or adhere to formal codes of conduct or ethical testing
 - When using internal testers:
   - Use has been approved by the relevant competent authority or by the single public authority designated in accordance with Article 29(9) and (10)